General Shareholder Questions

 When will PET recommence trading on the ASX?

-The Company must navigate a number of steps prior to trading recommencing.
-These include the issuing of the half year accounts to 30 June 2021 and the related auditor’s opinion.
+The Company must navigate a number of steps prior to trading recommencing, with the ASX determining when the Company’s shares can be relisted.
+These include the issuing of accounts and a related auditor’s opinion which satisfies the ASX requirements.
 Our objective is to see PET shares trading as soon as possible and we continue to liaise closely with the relevant regulators on this matter.
 We will keep shareholders updated on the process and on progress at regular intervals.